Adwords Video Ads present a huge opportunity for entrepreneurs to reach new customers on YouTube, which has over 1 billion active users.

 For example, for a bond investing client, we would target people who are interested in bonds specifically (by using Keyword Targeting or Topic Targeting), and then layer this with In-Market Audiences to target people who are both interested in investing in bonds and are ready to invest soon.

 Customer Match is a slightly different targeting method that allows you to target people with ads on the Google Display Network that are also on your email list.

 This feature can be accessed by uploading a customer email list to Adwords.
 Google then matches the list to its users across its different platforms (such as Google, Gmail and YouTube).

 All these different targeting methods can be accessed within the ‘Interests & remarketing’ targeting options shown below.

 ‘Similar To’ Audiences (‘Similar to Remarketing Audience’; ‘Similar to Custom Audience’) work in a similar way to lookalike audiences on Facebook.
 Google uses their data to create an audience that is similar to your email or custom audience list.

 Because you’re targeting people who are very similar to the audiences who have already visited your website (or even purchased from you), by using this option, you should be able to reach people who are highly likely to convert but have not yet heard of you.

 There you have it, you’re a champ!
 You now have everything you need to start your own successful Adwords Video Ads campaign.

 Why not start by testing out some of your existing videos and seeing how they perform?

 Have any questions?
-Just ask below and I’ll get right back to you!
+Let me know below and I’ll get back to you!